Login a Header Based APP with Social Account

 - Select Google as the

-Part III: Run DAP With a Header-Based Application
+Part III: Run DAP

-file.
+You can use either Docker or Kubernetes to run DAP.
+The following is an example docker-compose.yml file.
 You may need to login to our container registry to download the images of DAP and the header-based app.
 See Step3 : Configure DAP and SSO Integration for more details or Deploy DAP with Kubernetes for Kubernetes-specific instructions.

 version: '3'